Skip Nav Destination

 EISBN: 978-1-62708-200-6

-... commercial applications, epoxy resins, bismaleimide resins, polyimide resins, and thermoplastic resins are used for aerospace applications.
+... for commercial applications, epoxy resins, bismaleimide resins, polyimide resins, and thermoplastic resins are used for aerospace applications.
 The article addresses design considerations as well as product forms and fabrication processes. aerospace applications composite materials continuous-fiber...

 Abstract